Awards

 Level Licentiate

-New Theory Awards: eligible in the calendar year that the final exam is completed
+Theory Awards: eligible in the calendar year that the final exam is completed

 Level 9 – average mark of level 9 Harmony + History